sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

 Fields
 ------

-Support for finite fields and extensions of the rationals is superb.
+Sage has superb support for finite fields and extensions of the rationals.

 Finite Fields
 ~~~~~~~~~~~~~